leahcimred/leahcimred/README.md

 ## 🧭 What Guides Me
 I believe architecture should empower.
 Whether building platforms in diffrent languages (C#/Java) or designing audit-friendly CQRS flows, I strive for transparency, traceability, and composability.
 Every artifact is an opportunity to make onboarding easier and diagnostics sharper.
 ## 🔍 Quick Snapshot
-- 🔭 I’m currently working on a modular Spring Boot (Java 21+) platform, retrofitting entities for audit trails, and building async-ready orchestration layers.
+- 🔭 I’m currently working on a modular mix of .NET Core and Next.JS platform, retrofitting entities for audit trails, and building async-ready orchestration layers.
 - 🌱 I’m currently learning advanced temporal filtering strategies, edge-device diagnostics, and Raspberry Pi orchestration.
 - 👯 I’m looking to collaborate on diagnostics-first platforms, secure REST APIs, and event-driven systems with auditability.
 - 💬 Ask me about CQRS, Spring Boot diagnostics, async service orchestration, or cross-language maintainability.